 Benchmarking is a way of not looking at yourself

-It usually is not.
+It usually is.
 Organisations have different process histories, different data environments, different cost structures, and different points of failure.
 The place where AI creates the most value in a competitor’s operation reflects their specific context.
 It tells you almost nothing about where AI would create the most value in yours.
 A competitor who has deployed AI in fraud detection may have done so because fraud detection was their most urgent problem, or because their Chief Risk Officer had the strongest internal voice, or because a vendor offered a compelling pilot, or because their previous fraud system was particularly weak.
 You do not know which of those is true.
 Benchmarking the outcome without understanding the context produces a strategy built on another organisation’s answer to a question you have not yet asked yourself.

 Asking for use cases is abdication dressed as discovery